aleksaro/digital-image-processing-intro/digital-image-processing/getting-started/getting-started-matlab.rst

 Images as arrays
 ================

-Now that we know how to load images, let's load an image and display it using MATLAB.
+Now that we know how to read images, let's read an image and display it using MATLAB.

 .. code-block:: matlab